fchollet/keras-blog/content/vgg-classifier-tutorial.md

       batch_size=64,
       validation_split=0.1,
       nb_epoch=300,
-      show_accuracy=True,
       shuffle=True)

 mymodel.save_weights('my_model_weights.h5')
 ```

-If you respect this tutorial, you can quickly achieve an accuracy higher than 85% on caltech101 in 30 epochs, but don't hesitate to play with the different parameters of the model, like the batch_size, learning_rate... to improve the final validation accuracy.
+If you follow this tutorial, you can quickly achieve an accuracy above 85% on caltech101 in 30 epochs, but don't hesitate to play with the different parameters of the model, like the batch_size, learning_rate or the optimizer.
+Or change the model architecture, per example:
+- keep the convolutional layers frozen and increase the number of fully connected layers, but in this case apply a very low learning rate,
+- Unfroze all the layers, and also apply in this case a low learning rate
+All of this, to improve the final validation accuracy.

-### Test our model
+## Test our model
 For testing your model, first load and normalize the image (`cat.jpg`) and reshape it in a batch shape.
 If you have 4 images, the total shape will be (4,3,224,224).
 Then,